Typography

 Example article

-An excerpt from Wikipedia.
+An excerpt from Matthew Carter’s Wikipedia page.

 Matthew Carter

 Matthew Carter CBE RDI (born 1 October 1937) is a British type designer.
-A 2005 New Yorker profile described him as the most widely read man in the world by considering the amount of text set in his commonly used fonts.
+A 2005 New Yorker profile described him as the most widely read man in the world

 Carter’s career began in the early 1960s and has bridged all three major technologies used in type design: physical type, phototypesetting and digital font design, as well as the design of custom lettering.